Herbed Grilled Corn on the Cob

 - Place corn in a stockpot; cover with cold water.
 Soak 20 minutes; drain.
 Carefully peel back corn husks to within 1 in. of bottoms; remove silk.

 - In a small bowl, mix remaining ingredients; spread over corn.
 Rewrap corn in husks; secure with kitchen string.

-- Grill corn; covered, over medium heat 25-30 minutes or until tender, turning often.
+- Grill corn; covered, over medium heat until tender, 25-30 minutes, turning often.
 Cut string and peel back husks.